derekjbentley/python_projects/README.md

-# python_projects
+# DC_weather
-A collection of my Python projects as I continue to learn.
+A script to get the current weather for Washington, DC